A savings program that allows employees to set aside tax-deferred income for retirement, thereby reducing current federal taxes.

 The period of time during which a term life insurance policy provides coverage.

-The ability of employees to retain insurance coverage or pension benefits when they leave the providing benefit plan.
+The ability of employees to retain insurance coverage when they leave the previous employer's benefit plan.

 A collection of investments owned by an individual or organization designed to meet their financial goals.